 The Gifts of God Through Suffering

-By the gift of people, I mean those who work for social justice or extend a helping hand or bring physical relief or offer a ministry of presence as Mother Teresa did for the dying.
+By the gift of people, I mean those who work for social justice or extend a helping hand or bring physical relief or offer a ministry of presence.
 It’s probably true for all of us that in our darkest times, we feel more bonded with those with whom we share God’s love.
 Perhaps by God’s design, a suffering heart, if soft, can more easily be enlarged and filled with love.

 By the gift of joy, I am referring to the great surprise of levity that comes on the other side of pain.
 I have repeatedly experienced this surprise.
 It’s a big part of why I’m not an atheist.
 Every single time I have waited on God in prayer, pouring out my heart to Him, He comforts me and lifts me in my spirit.
 I believe God is eager to share the strangeness of His joy with everyone.
 But we have to enter the pain.
 There is no other route to true joy.